tylermercer/personal-website/src/content/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 Juxtaposing these two phrases led me to some interesting thoughts.
 Initially, my first conclusion was that because things are impermanent, they need not cause tears---bringing to mind the oft-quoted aphorism "This too shall pass."
-But what's perhaps most intriguing to me about this combination of ideas is that, in a way, it actually _refutes_ this conclusion, because mortal things _do_ touch the mind.
+But what’s perhaps most intriguing to me about this combination of ideas is that, in a way, it actually _refutes_ this conclusion, because mortal things _do_ touch the mind.
 The feelings caused by the impermanent things of life are profoundly real, notwithstanding their impermanence.